-Article 26.
+Article 32.
 Appearances of persons in the requesting State Party

 - If the requesting State Party considers the personal appearance of a witness or expert before its judicial authorities especially necessary, it shall so mention in its request for service of the summons and the requested State Party shall invite the witness or expert to appear.
 The requested State Party shall inform the requesting State Party of the reply of the witness or expert. - 2.
-In the case provided for under paragraph 1 the request or the summons shall indicate the approximate allowances payable and the travelling and subsistence expenses refundable. - If a specific request is made, the requested State Party may grant the witness or expert an advance.
-The amount of the advance shall be endorsed on the summons and shall be refunded by the requesting State Party.77
+In the case provided for under paragraph 1 the request or the summons shall indicate the approximate allowances payable and the travelling and subsistence expenses refundable. - 3.
+If a specific request is made, the requested State Party may grant the witness or expert an advance. - 4.
+A witness or expert who has failed to answer a summons to appear, service of which was requested, shall not, even if this summons contains obligations, be subject to any punishment or measure of constraint, unless he or she later voluntarily enters the territory of the requesting State Party and is there again duly summoned.